Child Sex Abuse – Helping a Child Who Has Been Sexually Abused

 The window for child victims of sexual abuse to file a child sexual abuse lawsuit in New York opened two years.
 The New York Child Victims Act allows victims to pursue claims until the victims’ 55th birthday, which enabled more than 4,000 victims to come forward and file claims.
 When Governor Andrew Cuomo first passed the Act, the deadline was initially in August 2020.
 The extension allows more victims to come forward to receive compensation.
 This legislation provides a pathway for victims to seek justice, even if the abuse happened decades ago.

 In Washington D.C., legislators passed the 2018 Sexual Abuse Statute of Limitations Amendment Act, which allows victims of child sexual abuse who are now adults to file a lawsuit until May 2021.
 This Act also allows victims to commence a suit within two years after the statute of limitations has run out.

 In October 2019, North Carolina legislators passed the Sexual Assault Fast Reporting and Enforcement Act (SAFE Act).
 Any person who was abused as a child and was previously barred by the statute of limitations can file a lawsuit until December 31, 2021.

-Child sexual abuse is a terrible act with devastating outcomes, affecting many children throughout the world.
+Child sexual abuse or molestation are terrible acts with devastating outcomes, affecting many children throughout the world.
 It’s essential to understand the warning signs of children suffering from sexual abuse and the long-term effects the abuse can have on the victims even as they progress to adulthood.